Nintex Xtensions Glossary

 -

-A subset of the human-readable JSON format that uses indentations instead of braces and brackets.
-YAML can be readily converted into JSON.
+A human-readable file format similar to JSON that uses indentations instead of braces and brackets.
+OpenAPI Specifications provided by other service providers may sometimes be written in YAML instead of JSON.
 Nintex Xtensions supports JSON only.

 A